Query Response Time Plugin

 Installing the Plugin

-This shared library actually consists of two different plugins:
+This shared library actually consists of a number of different plugins.
+Prior to MariaDB 11.5:

 • QUERY_RESPONSE_TIME - An INFORMATION_SCHEMA plugin that exposes statistics.